 - Provence rosé

 I hope you get to enjoy this easy gazpacho recipe this summer.
-Also, let me know if you have made something like this before and any recommendations you have for other gazpacho flavors.
+Also, let me know if you have made something like this before and any recommendations you have for other gazpacho flavors, like this Chilled Peach Soup with Fresh Goat Cheese recipe.
 All ideas are welcome.

 Enjoy this summer!